- What to do when your car is totaled and you still owe money

 Can you keep your car if it's totaled?

-If an insurer totals a vehicle, many states require the car's title to be changed to a "salvage title."
+If an insurer declares a vehicle totaled, many states require the car's title to be changed to a salvage title.
 That means you can't register for plates until you make repairs to fix the damage.
 If the repairs are completed, you can apply for a new title.

-This varies by state.
-So, if you decide you want to keep the car and perform the needed repairs, you'll want to talk to your insurance adjuster to see whether it's worth it.
+This amount varies by state.
+If you decide you want to keep the car and perform the needed repairs, you'll want to talk to your insurance adjuster to see whether it's worth it.

 Does car insurance cover sales tax after a total loss?